temporalio/documentation/docs-src/java/landing-page/java-dev-guide-structure.md

 - [Test Activities](/java/testing-activities): Testing provides a framework to facilitate Workflow and integration testing.
 - [Testing Workflows](/java/testing-workflows): Testing provides a framework to facilitate Workflow and integration testing.
 - [How to Replay a Workflow Execution](/java/replays): Replay recreates the exact state of a Workflow Execution.

+## Observability

+Improve observability in your Java-based Temporal Workflows.
+View which Workflow Executions are tracked by the Temporal Platform and the state of any Workflow Execution.

+- [How to emit metrics](/java/metrics): Each Temporal SDK is capable of emitting an optional set of metrics from either the Client or the Worker process.
+- [How to setup Tracing](/java/tracing): Tracing allows you to view the call graph of a Workflow along with its Activities and any Child Workflows.
+- [How to log from a Workflow](/java/logging): Send logs and errors to a logging service, so that when things go wrong, you can see what happened.
+- [How to use Visibility APIs](/java/visibility): The term Visibility, within the Temporal Platform, refers to the subsystems and APIs that enable an operator to view Workflow Executions that currently exist within a Cluster.

 ## Debugging